 Amahl: It’s not misunderstood by the CEO.
 The CEO is just looking at it through a different lens.
 The CEO wants to hear about the cost of sales and marketing going down and revenue going up.
 That’s not a miscommunication thing.
 That’s just the nature of business.

 So when a marketer states that they “can’t get the budget,” it’s because they couldn’t define it.
-You need to be able to clearly articulate why you need that budget and how that budget’s cost is going to be justified by the CEO and CFO.
+You need to clearly articulate why you need that budget and how the CEO and CFO will justify that budget’s cost.

-Stephanie: You’re quite active as a marketing mentor, particularly through your alma mater.
+You’re quite active as a marketing mentor, particularly in your alma mater.
 You also hire your fair share of aspiring marketers.
 In your experience, how well are colleges and universities preparing students for the reality of modern marketing?

 Amahl: American talent is predicated on apprenticeship, not from throwing someone a piece of curriculum and asking them to read a few chapters.
 I’ve noticed that not enough marketers are spending enough time on college campuses unless it directly benefits their resumes.

-Stephanie: But let’s say a marketer isn’t able to spend time religiously on campus, vetting future marketers.
+But let’s say a marketer isn’t able to spend time religiously on campus vetting future marketers.
 What should they look for?

 Amahl: Oh man, how much shade do I want to throw at them?
 How do I choose?
 In the last 90 days, 648 people have looked at my profile.
-Someone wants a job, another was a teammate who wants my contact list, someone else is from my class and wants to go and get a beer, so he’s probably thinking of some way to throw shade at me, and this marketing expert probably saw my comment about the Women’s March – I’m very active about social activism, I don’t run or hide from that because of humanity.
+Someone wanted a job, another was a teammate who wanted my contact list, and someone else was from my class and wanted to go and get a beer.
+So he’s probably thinking of some way to throw shade at me.
+This marketing expert probably saw my comment about the Women’s March – I’m very active in social activism; I don’t run or hide from that because of humanity.

 Amahl: Birth.
 Listen, he’s got to learn.